a collection of notes on areas of personal interest

 more to be written…

-As I’ve mentioned above, women tend to wear a variety of dress below their abaya.
+As is mentioned above, women tend to wear a variety of dress below their abaya.
 The main difference between Qatar and the West is that the majority of clothing covers the legs.
 Jeans and trousers for the young as well as a range of house dresses, caftans, suits and sirwal qamees and separates are the normal wear around the house and in private.

 Traditionally Qatari women wore and, in the main, still wear long dresses not only outside the house but also inside.
 There are exceptions, of course, but modesty is an imperative for women’s clothing.
 This first photograph illustrates two traditional dresses worn by Qatari women.
 The colours are always strong with red and green appearing to be very popular, and there are significant amounts of gold embroidery worked in panels, particularly across the front of the dress which reaches to the floor.
 That on the left has small gold buttons, the other is worn open.